rumialirome-ship-it/ABexch/README.md

     The `\q` command will exit `psql` and return you to the `postgres` user's shell.

 3.  **Import the Database Schema:**
-    While still in the `postgres` user's shell, run the following command to create the application's tables.
-You must use the **full path** to your `schema.sql` file.
-The path below assumes your project is at `/var/www/html/ABexch`.
+    While still in the `postgres` user's shell, run the following command to create the application's tables. **Use the full path** to your `schema.sql` file.

     ```bash
+    # Ensure you are still the postgres user (postgres@vps:~$)
-    # Replace the path with the actual location of your project if it's different
+    # Replace the path with the actual location of your project
-    psql -d ababa_db -f /var/www/html/ABexch/backend/db/schema.sql
+    psql -d ababa_db -f /path/to/your/project/backend/src/db/schema.sql
     ```
     This command is **safe to run multiple times**.
-It will create all required tables and ensure a default **admin** user exists.
+It creates all required tables and ensures a default **admin** user exists.
 If you ever forget the admin password, running this script again will reset it.

     The default login credentials for the admin are:
     -   **Username:** `admin`